May 23, 2019

 - Endpoints: user/employee laptops and devices, individually managed

-- Backend Infrastructure & 3rd Party SaaS: anything that does not process/store customer repo data (Slack, Zoom, Salesforce)
+- Backend Infrastructure and third-party SaaS: anything that does not process/store customer repo data (Slack, Zoom, Salesforce)

 The buckets were then expanded into a roadmap to identify the critical components of each work path as shown in the diagram below.